Tetrax-10/stash-plugin-builder/packages/stash-plugin-builder/README.md

 ## settings.yml structure

 The `npx create-stash-plugin` command should generate a basic `settings.yml`.
 However, if you wish to configure advanced settings, please adhere to this structure.
-The `settings.yml` follows the same format as the [official plugin yml](https://docs.stashapp.cc/in-app-manual/plugins/#plugin-configuration-file-format) format, except few changes.
+The `settings.yml` follows the same structure as the [stash plugin.yml](https://docs.stashapp.cc/in-app-manual/plugins/#plugin-configuration-file-format) but with extra configuration.
 See the example below:

 ```yml
 id: MyPlugin